 The importance of lived experience

 Increasing access to these institutions is not just about ensuring a relative proportion of Black children are able to have the same access as their non-black peers for the sake of statistical fairness.
-It is also about those tasked with creating and overseeing the roles and policies that affect racial equity & equality.
+It’s also about those tasked with creating and overseeing the roles and policies that affect racial equity & equality.

-Having more Black people in positions of power removes the need for frequent explanations of the realities faced by the Black community.
+Having more Black people in positions of power also removes the need for frequent explanations of the realities faced by the Black community.
 The burden of proof and emotional labour Black people face when recounting their experiences, only for those experiences to be denied time and time again by people with little knowledge on the subject matter of racism constitutes a form of racial trauma.